-The Central Networks Group segment of the ESPS showed a shortfall at the valuation date and it was agreed that this would be funded via recovery plan payments from the Company totalling £48.3m ending in July 2023.
-The Company also agreed employer contributions of 44.2% per annum of pensionable salaries covering future benefit accrual.
-The Company is not currently paying any deficit contributions.
+ESPS WPD showed a shortfall at the valuation date and it was agreed that this would be funded via a recovery plan payment from the Company of £18.0m per annum until November 2024.
+The Company also agreed employer contributions of 48.2% per annum of pensionable salaries covering future benefit accrual.

-Current expected total employer contributions to the Scheme for the year ending 31 March 2025 are £18.0m.
+Current expected total employer contributions to the Scheme for the year ending 31 March 2025 are £36.3m.

-The net defined benefit cost and net surplus or deficit of the plan have been allocated to NGED East Midlands and NGED West Midlands in accordance with pensionable salaries, currently 52.6% to NGED West Midlands (2023: 52.2%) and 47.4% to NGED East Midlands (2023: 47.8%).
-The figures below show the proportion allocated to NGED East Midlands.
+The net defined benefit cost and net surplus or deficit of the plan have been allocated to NGED South West and NGED South Wales in accordance with pensionable salaries, currently 62.6% to NGED South West (2023: 62.1%) and 37.4% to NGED South Wales (2023: 37.9%).
+The figures below show the proportion allocated to NGED South West.